vyp/evil-quick-scope/readme.md

 ### Planned

+- Add forward slash ("/") and period (".") to word separators list.

 - Option to only turn on highlighting after pressing `f`/`F`/`t`/`T`/`;`/`,` (and to turn off again with the next non-`f`/`F`/`t`/`T`/`;`/`,` movement).

+  - If this option is selected, pressing `;`/`,` should only highlight the character that is currently being used by these commands.

 - Option to specify an alist to highlight faces at highlighting points according to the particular face at that point (instead of using the